Codeinwp/themeisle-icons/README.md

 As you can see above, you first have to use the `ti` class, followed by the specific class `ti-heart`.
 You can see a full guide for the icon classes [here](https://themeisle.com/free-icons).

+## License
+We have made these icons available for you to incorporate them into your products under the Apache License Version 2.0.
+Feel free to remix and re-share these icons and documentation in your products.
+We'd love attribution in your app's about screen, but it's not required.
+The only thing we ask is that you not re-sell these icons.